 I purchased the products above plus some spider webbing and a bag of moss.
 If you want to decorate for Halloween on the cheap real quick, head over to the dollar store and get creative.
 The more creative the better!

 Okay, so here’s how I used these cheap ass products to decorate this year.

 You’d think foam headstones would be cheap, but the aren’t!
 I found them for ten bucks each at Target.
 Gasp!
 Yikes.
 Of course, Dollar Tree has them for a buck o’ piece, so I loaded up.

 The only problem?
 There’s no way to stick them in the ground.
 I’m not gonna let that stop me!
-I headed to Home Depot and bought a 12-pack of wooden stakes.
+I headed to our local hardware store and bought a 12-pack of wooden stakes.
 They were about $4 for the package.

 We just hammered them into the ground…

 Then I used my staple gun to attach the headstones to the stakes.